yicikek/Mini-IT-Project/README.md

 Its something like Wordle LOL

-We coded this wtih python and tkinter to our limited knowledge xd.
+We coded this utilising python and tkinter with our limited knowledge xd.